 - The name of the licensed or registered electrician who conducted the check;

 - The licence or registration number of the licensed or registered electrician who conducted the check;

 - The date the check was conducted; and

 - The results of the check, including any repairs that were required and actions taken to address the repair.

-- For more information see the draft Residential Tenancies Regulations 2020
+- For more information see the Residential Tenancies Regulations 2021